osrsGoalsTracker/osrs-hiscores/README.md

 ## Interface Documentation

-For detailed information about the interfaces being implemented, please refer to the [osrs-player-data-interface documentation](https://github.com/osrsGoalsTracker/osrs-player-data-interface).
+For detailed information about the interfaces being implemented, please refer to the [osrs-hiscores-fetcher-interface documentation](https://github.com/osrsGoalsTracker/osrs-hiscores-fetcher-interface).

 ## License